Fall Harvest Salad With A Creamy Dressing

 Can I make this salad dairy free?

 Yes!
 To make it dairy free just remove the feta or replace it with your dairy free cheese of choice.
-For the dressing, go with my tahini sauce recipe, or even a classic vinaigrette.
+Replace the yogurt in the dressing with a vegan option or simply swap to a vinaigrette.

-Savour autumn's bounty with this irresistible autumn harvest salad, bursting with vibrant flavours and an array of seasonal ingredients.
-Recipe video is above!
+Savour autumn's bounty with this irresistible Fall Harvest Salad, bursting with vibrant flavours and an array of seasonal ingredients.

 Print